AKParker/Projects/README.md

 Some programs are built expressly to solve the given problem, but some I intentionally write to make the program work for other problems and purposes.

 These are all original programs written only by myself.
-If you would like to use these programs for yourself, please reach out to me first for permission at my email: drew@theparkers.org.
+If you would like to use these programs for yourself, please reach out to me for permission by email at drew@theparkers.org.